eggplantbren/Celery/README.md

 ```

 This plots the data and (once you close the first plot) the periodogram.
+The data consists of a single mode with a period of 20 (log10-period of 1.301),
+and a quality factor of 50 (mode lifetime = 20x50 = 1000).

+The data also contains red noise and the error bars are too small.
+The
+modelling assumptions explicitly allow for both of these features.

+## Running Celery

 To run Celery on the example data using 8 threads (recommended), use